ancatmara/text-reuse-test/README.md

   * Comes with Java 11
   * Depends on Hadoop, which has native libraries that aren't supported in OS X → won’t run on a Mac

-**NB!** Build Passim with `sbt` before installing Apache-Spark.
+**NB!** Build Passim with `sbt` before installing Apache Spark.
 Spark comes with Java 11, which results in build conflicts when you are compiling Passim with `sbt`.

 ### Download & compilation